hortonworks-gallery/iotdemo-service/README.md

 Things to remember while configuring the service
   - The service currently requires that it is installed on the Ambari server node and that Kafka and Zookeeper and also running on the same node.
+  - Under "Advanced demo-config"
-  - Under "Advanced demo-config", you need to enter your github credentials to allow the service to access the IoT demo artifacts
+    - enter your github credentials to allow the service to access the IoT demo artifacts
+    - enter public name/IP of IoTDemo node: This is used to setup the Ambari view.
+Set this to the public host/IP of IoTDemo node (which must must be reachable from your local machine).
+If installing on sandbox (or local VM), change this to the IP address of VM.
+If installing on cloud, set this to public name/IP of IoTDemo node.
+Alternatively, if you already have a local hosts file entry for the internal hostname of the IoTDemo node (e.g. sandbox.hortonworks.com), you can leave this empty - it will default to internal hostname

+  - Under "Advanced user-config":
-  - Under "Advanced user-config", you need to update your ambari user/password/port configuration (if not using default)
+    - enter your ambari user/password/port configuration (if not using default).
+These wil be used to check the required services are up

   - The IoT demo configs are available under "Advanced demo-env", but do not require updating as all required configs will be auto-populated:
     - Ambari host
     - Name node host/port